 Library

-Our on-site library is stocked with books for both students and families, with a complete section of books about parenting a child with an autism spectrum diagnosis.
-Students enjoy library time once a week, with story time for phase 2 and kindergarten students.
-All students in our phase 2, kindergarten, and 3rd through 8th grade class are able to check out a book that they can read and explore at home.
+Our on-site library is stocked with books for both students and families, with a section of books about parenting a child with an autism spectrum diagnosis.
+All students and families are welcome to check out a book that they can read and explore at home.

 Accreditation & Assistance